FaharasNET

 When I started zero-based budgeting, I noticed a big change.
 My “mystery spending” stopped because every dollar had a job.
 I’d assign parts of my paycheck to different categories until all money was used.

-Percentage budgeting, on the other hand, uses flexible guidelines.
+Percentage-based budgeting allocates income into broad categories, offering flexibility without tracking every dollar.
 It doesn’t track every dollar but allocates parts of your income to categories.
 This method offers more freedom while guiding your spending.

 FeatureZero-Based BudgetPercentage BudgetBest For